chainstack/docs/docs/tutorials/trust-fund-account-on-ethereum.md

 1. Set up your MetaMask to work through a Chainstack node.
 1. With Remix IDE, create and compile the Trust Fund smart contract.
 1. Set up your Remix IDE to work through a Chainstack node.
-1. With Remix IDE, deploy the contract to Ethereum Ropsten testnet.
+1. With Remix IDE, deploy the contract to the Ethereum Ropsten testnet.
-1. With Remix IDE, interact with the contract on Ethereum Ropsten testnet.
+1. With Remix IDE, interact with the contract on the Ethereum Ropsten testnet.

 ## Step-by-step